 It can feel hard to ask for help; finding the right person for you is very important.
-Feeling able to trust your counsellor really helps the counselling to work.
-Do feel free to email or ring me if you have any questions or would just like to see if we can work together.
-I look forward to hearing from you.
+You want to feel able to trust your counsellor.
+Do email or ring me if you have any questions or would just like to see if we can work together.
+I very much look forward to hearing from you.

 Training, qualifications & experience